slexisvn/query_engine/docs/00-orientation/03-map-of-the-codebase.md

 # 3. A map of the codebase

-> After this chapter you will know which of the 238 source files matter for a given question, which way the dependencies point, and how to find the implementation of anything this book mentions.
+> After this chapter you will be able to find the source responsible for a query stage and follow the main dependencies without reading every file.

 ## The question

-`src/` holds 238 TypeScript files and about 39,500 lines.
-That is small for a database and large for an afternoon.
-Opening it cold, the honest reaction is: where does anything start?
+The source spans several subsystems.
+Opening them all at once is difficult; start by following one query and use the rest of this chapter as a lookup map.

 The answer is that the directory layout is not arbitrary.
 Five directories carry the six compilation stages from chapter 1, in order — physical planning and execution share one — and two more hold what every stage sits on.
 Everything else is either a runtime service they use or an alternative front door onto the same machinery.